-The Group's financial performance in FY2020 has been affected by the COVID-19 pandemic.
-The Group's IDC business operated by the Company's subsidiary, Guiyang Zhongdian Gaoxin Digital Technologies Limited ("GYZD"), in Guiyang city, China was impacted as negotiation process on some of the potential new orders has been postponed, and collection of customer receivables has been delayed due to unforeseen circumstances on the customers' end.
-The schedule of resuming negotiation process with the Group's customers, along with their respective capacity requirement has been delayed as well.
+FY2021 has been a difficult year for the Group.
+This is especially so for Guiyang Zhongdian Gaoxin Digital Technologies Limited ("GYZD"), a subsidiary of the Company which operates the Group's IDC in Guiyang city, the PRC.
+GYZD's negotiation process for some of its potential new orders has been postponed, and the collection of customer receivables is delayed due to unforeseen circumstances on GYZD's customer side.
+Further, the schedule of resuming negotiation with GYZD's customers' capacity requirements has been delayed as well.

-The Group's revenue decreased by 48.5%, from HK\$64.7 million in the fifteen months financial period from 1 April 2018 to 30 June 2019 ("15M 2019") to HK\$33.3 million in the twelve months financial year ended 30 June 2020 ("12M 2020").
-The decrease in revenue was mainly due to decrease in customer demand and service fee reduction in the 12M 2020, which was largely due to the lockdown in China caused by the COVID-19 pandemic.
+The Group's revenue decreased by 70.9%, from \$33.3 million for the financial year ended 30 June 2020 ("FY2020") to \$9.7 million for FY2021.
+The decrease in revenue was mainly due to a decrease in customer demand and service fee reduction, as well as derecognition of revenue due to the unforeseen repayable for the consideration for certain customers, largely attributable to the lockdown in China caused by the COVID-19 pandemic.